hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 In this example, we're using the **available_books** manager to get all the books that are currently available for borrowing, and passing them to the **available_books.html** template.

+**Use cases:**
+1. [x] **Filtering and Query Optimization:** For example, you can create a manager that filters out inactive or deleted records by default.
+2. [x] **Data Validation and Preprocessing:** For instance, you can create a manager that ensures all data entered is in uppercase.
+3. [x] **Complex Query Construction:** For example, you can create a manager that fetches the top-rated products based on user reviews.
+4. [x] **Pagination and Result Limiting:** For example, Create a manager that retrieves a specified number of records per page.

 ### Django Custom validators

 Django provides a set of built-in validators that can be used to validate form data and model fields.
 However, sometimes